devsecops/bootcamp/Week-4/labs/LAB-3.md

 ## Create a Splunk Alert

+Create a Splunk alert that will trigger when Rails Goat file upload mechanism is abused to perform command injection.

 1. Go to reports, open the report you just created.
 Select `Edit` > `Open in Search`

 1. Modify the timeframe for the current search from `All time` to `Last 60 minutes`.
 You can do this by selecting time range picker, choose `Last 60 minutes` and click `search`.